Monday, September 20, 1976

 Monday, September 27, 1976

 Today I only had to work for the Thompsons for a few hours.
 When I came back to the house, Bent had gone back to Canada.
 No one knows when he will return.
-If you ask me, I think he has gone back to being a bachelor and he is perfectly content with Mom and Elisabeth staying here.
+If you ask me, I think he has gone back to being a bachelor and is perfectly content with Mom and Elisabeth staying here.

 Tuesday, September 28, 1976

-On the way back from work I picked up Elisabeth from daycare.
-Now that Bent is gone I wonder what mom does all day here at the house.
+On the way back from work, I picked up Elisabeth from daycare.
+Now that Bent is gone, I wonder what Mom does all day here at the house.
 It just doesn’t make sense to me why Elisabeth can’t come home after school.

 Wednesday, September 29, 1976